cruzgerman216/CodeLabs-Ruby-on-Rails-Exercises/exercises/Ruby/C4_Ruby-Part-3.md

 1. Define a class called `Rectangle` with instance variables `length` and `width`.
 2. Define an instance method called `area`.
 This method should return the multiplication of `length` and `width`.
-3. Define an instance method called `parameter`.
+3. Define an instance method called `perimeter`.
 This should return the addition of all sides of the "rectangle" such as
 ```
 w + w + l + l
 ```